Hugs-4-Bugs/QR-code-Generator/README.md

-# UniqueQRCodeGenerator
+# QR-code-Generator
-"UniqueQRCodeGenerator" is a Java-based project that enables the generation of diverse and distinct QR codes for different inputs.
+"QR-code-Generator" is a Java-based project that enables the generation of diverse and distinct QR codes for different inputs.

 # Features